-The $500,000 check was to the Cheyenne and Arapaho Tribal College, located on the campus of its partner institution, Southwestern Oklahoma State University in Weatherford.
+WEATHERFORD — The Cheyenne and Arapaho Tribes, through its tax commission, recently presented a $500,000 check to the Cheyenne and Arapaho Tribal College, located on the campus of its partner institution, Southwestern Oklahoma State University in Weatherford.

 Aside from its mission of providing a quality education for its students, CATC is working toward membership in the American Indian Higher Education Consortium and eventual accreditation from the Higher Learning Commission.